brienna/brienna.github.io/_posts/2017-06-04-ISTE-208-study-guide-part-2.md

 ![types of attributes](/assets/ISTE-208 study guide/attributes.png){: .center-image }

 Entity — Real-world object or concept.
+Term refers to the entity class, not the entity instance.

 Attribute — Descriptive property of the entity.